ykhokhulya/stm32-fw-cube/F4/Projects/STM32F412G-Discovery/Examples/RTC/RTC_TimeStamp/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to ensure Time Stamp configuration using the RTC peripheral.
+This example guides you through the different configuration steps by means of the RTC HAL API to demonstrate the timestamp feature.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.